NaomiProject/naomi-docs/developer/plugins/returnintent.md

 ```

 **action** - a reference to the function to be activated

 **intent** - the name of the intent that was matched

 **matches** - a dictionary of the different variables that
 were matched in the intent.
 The value of each match is a
 list containing all of the matched values.

+**score** - the intent-parser's confidence that it matched
+the correct intent.

 <DocPreviousVersions/>
 <EditPageLink/>